Mr Edit logo

 So here goes ...

-Broadly speaking, I'm looking to make between £10-£12 per hour, which is fairly modest.
+Broadly speaking, I'm looking to make between £10-£15 per hour, which is fairly modest.
 To make a decent living at that rate means a lot of hours at the keyboard.
 But that's my problem.

-Put another way, I'm often working on a few projects at once, juggling between them and using the various partitions in my head.
 So I may not charge at all for ten minutes work here or there if I can write-off the time (pardon the pun).

 Anyway, so much for the sales spiel.
-Here's a rough breakdown of costs - but remember that all projects are different.
+Here's a rough breakdown of costsbut remember that all projects are different.

 Fiction editing costs around 1p per word up to 1000 words.